careers-medical-examiner-990x358

 Professional Certification Related to Forensic Medicine

 Upon completion of a degree or certificate program, some forensics professionals will seek out professional certification.
 Though forensic science professionals are not necessarily required to be licensed or certified, the professional recognition implicit in licensure and certification can enhance a person’s employment prospects and career advancement opportunities.
-A number of forensic specialty boards offer certification, including:
+Several forensic specialty boards offer certification, including:

-• The American Board of Criminalistics (ABC) comprises regional and national organizations that in turn represent forensic scientists.
+• The American Board of Criminalistics (ABC) comprises regional and national organizations representing forensic scientists.
 Each representing organization is permitted one member on the ABC Board of Directors and one member on the ABC Examination Committee.
 ABC offers certification examinations in the areas of Biological Evidence Screening (ABC-BIO), Comprehensive Criminalistics (ABC-CC), Drug Analysis (ABC-DA), Forensic DNA (ABC-DNA) and Molecular Biology (ABC-MB).

 • The American Board of Forensic Entomology (ABFE) certifies forensic entomologists in North America.
 ABFE issues and maintains certification for individual diplomates and members.
 Certification is a peer review process that features both a written and practical examination.
 Certification as a forensic entomology technician attests that an individual possesses the skills and knowledge necessary to properly collect, preserve, and ship entomological evidence to a Diplomate or member of ABFE to identify and develop case reports.

-• The American Board of Forensic Toxicology (ABFT) exists both to establish and enhance voluntary standards for the practice of forensic toxicology as well provide examination of scientists and laboratories providing forensic toxicology services.
-Individuals of varying levels of education and expertise can be certified within the categories of fellow, diplomate and analyst.
+• The American Board of Forensic Toxicology (ABFT) exists to establish and enhance voluntary standards for the practice of forensic toxicology and to examine scientists and laboratories that provide forensic toxicology services.
+Individuals of varying levels of education and expertise can be certified as fellows, diplomates, or analysts.

 • The National Registry of Certified Chemists (NRCC) acts to certify clinical chemists and clinical chemistry technologists.
-A number of states recognize NRCC certification as a part of their licensure process for personnel functioning at the laboratory technologist level.
-NRCC offers certification exams for several professional categories including clinical chemists, toxicological chemists, environmental analytical chemists, industrial hygiene chemists, chemical hygiene officers, and cannabis chemists.
+Several states recognize NRCC certification as a part of their licensure process for personnel functioning at the laboratory technologist level.
+NRCC offers certification exams for several professional categories, including clinical chemists, toxicological chemists, environmental analytical chemists, industrial hygiene chemists, chemical hygiene officers, and cannabis chemists.

-• The American Board of Medicolegal Death Investigators (ABMDI) identifies itself as a voluntary, not-for-profit, independent professional certification board established for the purpose of promoting the highest standards of practice for medicolegal death investigators.
+• The American Board of Medicolegal Death Investigators (ABMDI) identifies itself as a voluntary, not-for-profit, independent professional certification board established to promote the highest standards of practice for medicolegal death investigators.
 ABMDI is the certifying organization for individuals who have the knowledge and skills necessary to conduct medicolegal death investigations in accordance with the framework set forth in the National Institutes of Justice publication, released in 1999, entitled Death Investigation: A Guide for the Scene Investigator.

 Writer